Sanjana2308/DataScienceNotes/1_MSSQL/Day_4.md

 ORDER BY TotalSpent DESC
 ~~~

-5. Hands-on Exercise: Rules and Restrictions to Group and Filter Data in SQL Queries
+5. **Hands-on Exercise**: Rules and Restrictions to Group and Filter Data in SQL Queries
 Write a query that corrects a violation of using non-aggregated columns without grouping them.
 ~~~sql
 --Wrong Code